richchapler/AzureSolutionsDocumentation/docs/DevOps_AI.md

-# DevOps: AI (UPDATE IN PROGRESS)
+# DevOps: AI Search

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/20ef5226-59b5-4876-b8b2-789373480cb4" width="1000" />

 ## Use Case
 * "We have implemented OpenAI with AI Search and are rapidly iterating through enhancements to the index"
 * "Creating and updating the AI Search index can be difficult... we want a simpler, faster, more consistent experience"
 * "We want to capture our AI Search index creation process in our DevOps repo"
 * "Codified AI Search skills must include: OCR, Key Phrase Extraction, and Custom Skillset"
 * "All secrets must be stored in Key Vault"
-* "We want to capture our Open AI deployment creation process in our DevOps repo" (WiP)

 ## Proposed Solution
-* AI Search
-  * **Custom Skillset API**: Use a Function App to instantiate a simple API for use with AI Search, custom skillset
+* Custom Skillset API: Use a Function App to instantiate a simple API for use with AI Search, custom skillset
-  * **Deployment Application**: Use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer
+* Deployment Application: Use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer
-* OpenAI
-  * Deployment Application???
-* DevOps: Create a pull request in a DevOps repo
+* Source Control: Create a pull request in a DevOps repo

 ## Solution Requirements
 * [**AI Search**](https://azure.microsoft.com/en-us/products/search) with dependency: